-The module will cover various issues in strategic communication such as the role of strategic
+The module will cover various issues in strategic communication such as the role of strategic communication and the status of the profession.
+Further, various paradigm shifts affecting the practice of strategic communication will be also discussed.
+The role of strategic

 The purpose of the module is to encourage an in-depth analysis of the strategic issues facing communication in the South African and global landscape as well as to examine how these international factors affect local conditions through various trends, shifts and paradigms in strategic communication.
 The module proposes a mix of the "how" and "why" of strategic communication so that students can have the ideal balance between theory and practice.
-Outcomes

-- explain the current disciplinary discourse on the role and status of strategic communicaiton as an academic and professional discipline in South Africa and globally; - demonstrate knowledge of the main texts, arguments and theories presented in the module; - assess critically various trends, paradigms and discourses that influence and inform the strategic communication practice and theory; - be familiar and able to engage critically with theoretical underpinnings explaining the role of strategic communication in organisations; - understand and be able to reflect critically on the contribution strategic communication to various dimensions of organisations; - identify, develop and apply practices relevant to strategic communication as a management function; - evaluate critically and apply theories, practices and models relevant to the role of strategic communication in society; - demonstrate a wide understanding of current issues in public relations and strategic communication in local, national and global contexts.
+- explain the current disciplinary discourse on the role and status of strategic communication as an academic and professional discipline in South Africa and globally; - demonstrate knowledge of the main texts, arguments and theories presented in the module: - assess critically various trends, paradigms and discourses that influence and inform the strategic communication practice and theory; - be familiar and able to engage critically with theoretical underpinnings explaining the role of strategic communication in organisations; - understand and be able to reflect critically on the contribution strategic communication to various dimensions of organisations; - identify, develop and apply practices relevant to strategic communication as a management function: - evaluate critically and apply theories, practices and models relevant to the role of strategic communication in society; - demonstrate a wide understanding of current issues in public relations and strategic communication in local, national and global contexts.

-Minimum Full Period Mark for Examination Admission - 0% Full Period Mark Weight - 100%
+Minimum Full Period Mark for Examination Admission - 0% Full Period Mark Weight - 100% Examination Mark Weight - 0%